 This course is competence based and involves on-course appraisal.
 It involves both classroom and outdoor practical activities, where coaches will be expected to participate fully in all sessions.

-This course acts as a progression for experienced adult coaches who have undertaken their Coaching and Refereeing 15-a-side Game (UKCC Level 2) qualification and attended specific CPD workshops (to be defined).
-The course will be aimed at head and lead coaches within adult rugby, and those who are responsible for leading and managing rugby programmes at their club or school.
+This course acts as a progression for experienced adult and youth coaches who have undertaken their UKCC Level 2 qualification.
+The course is aimed at head and lead coaches within adult and youth rugby, and those who are responsible for leading and managing rugby programmes at their club or school.

 The Level 3 course demands very high standards of applicants.
 Level 3 looks to develop future leaders within the game who are equipped with the skills to inspire.
 In order to benefit fully from the course and achieve the qualification, the coach should have a full range of experiences in a wide range of disciplines relating to coaching the game.
 This can be achieved through a combination of appropriate CPD attendance coupled with well developed reflective skills and application of learning to practical coaching.